vivienyuwenchen/SoftDes-Final-Project/README.md

 To install the PokerBot, simply clone the GitHub repository and run *python control.py* in the command line.
 The game will immediately begin.

-## Website
+## Website/Poster

-For more information about the development of PokerBot, please visit our website: https://hackathon64.wixsite.com/pokerbot
+For more information about the development of PokerBot, please visit our website: https://hackathon64.wixsite.com/pokerbot or take a look at our [Poster](Documents/PosterBot.indd)